nikitavoloboev/data/focusing/rules.md

 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - Don't compare myself to other people.
 Surround myself with people that inspire me.
 Be my true self.
 - Create art.
 Meet people.
 See places.
 Be inspired.
 Reuse work & ideas.
 Reach out to people.
 - Be consistent.
 Start early.
 Done > Perfect.
 Do the simplest thing.
-Solve core problems.
+Solve problems.
 [Enjoy the process](https://nikitavoloboev.xyz/likes/#quotes).
 - Optimize and streamline [my workflow](../sharing/my-workflow.md) & [processes](processes.md) I use to get things done.
 - Don't judge anyone.
 Attempt to see another person's point of view.
 Be kind.
 Show love.
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Give feedback.